 Holi Festival, one of the most unique and exciting cultural festivals of India is knocking on the doors.
 But, how much do you know about the Holi and how it is celebrated in India and around the world.
-Check out the following set of questions to check and know more about this incredible Holi festival in 2021.
+Check out the following set of questions to check and know more about this incredible Holi in India in 2022.

 What is the Holi Festival in India?